shahrohan05/E13CodeGenerator/README.txt

 Alias : Code Generator Beta 1

-Description : Simple code generator created in java that takes input in the form of a file and creates two file containing data structures created based on the instructions provided in the input file.
+Description : Simple code generator created in java that takes input in the form of a file and creates two files containing data structures created based on the instructions provided in the input file.
-**This project is created as an exercise while reading the book Pragmatic Programmer by Andrew Hunt and David Thomas**
+**This project is created as an exercise being part of the book "Pragmatic Programmer by Andrew Hunt and David Thomas"**

 Input : a text file containing directions to create data structures.
 # comment